kevin137/cv/README.md

 ## Summary

-Bilingual electrical engineer and project manager with a unique physics background and extensive industry experience, including product development work in the satellite television and datacom sectors.
+Bilingual hardware architect and project manager with a unique physics background and extensive industry experience, including product development work in the industrial computing, satellite television and datacom sectors.
 Expertise in multi-gigabit circuit design for networking systems, PCB design for manufacturability, large dataset techniques, and development of software for design automation and product validation.
 Proven ability to collaborate with clients, partners, vendors, and contract manufacturers.

 ## Technical Expertise
 ### Methodologies/Technologies
 -  Product development from initial concept, to requirements negotiation with clients, to functional prototype, through validation to mass production
 -  Project management including coordination of mechanical, hardware, software, web, and cloud developers
--  Circuit design, schematic capture, and PCB routing with Zuken, Mentor Graphics, and FOSS tool suites
+-  Circuit design, schematic capture, and PCB routing with Zuken, Altium, Mentor Graphics, and FOSS tool suites
 - Large dataset manipulation, visualization, and inference using the Python/NumPy/Data8/Jupyter stack applied to circuit simulation, design automation, and product validation results
 - Automated test development using HTML5+JavaScript, Ruby+Cucumber, LabWindows/CVI, TCP/IP, and custom hardware
 - Product validation and characterization using extensive automation, RF techniques, EMC anechoic chambers, BERT, time domain reflectometry, power, thermal, and vibration testing